aarushjain355/myJava/poker/README.md

-This is a set of Java programs highlighting Object Oriented conpets - Inheritence and Polymorphism.
+This is a set of Java programs highlighting Object Oriented concepts - Inheritence and Polymorphism.